-In reliability based design optimization, it is customary to design for given uncertainty.
-However, this is unrealistic, because after the design of a structural component it is customary to engage in vigorous uncertainty reduction activities such as structural tests.
-It would be therefore beneficial to include the effects of planned tests in the design process.
-It may be even advantageous to design tests together with the structure, trading off the cost of more weight against additional tests.
-It is challenging, though to model the effect of future tests.
-The objective of the present paper is to explore efficient modeling of the effect of future tests on uncertainty in structural failure predictions.
-Four quartiles of the failure stress distributions are modeled as normal distributions.
-Then these quartiles are used to fit a Johnson distribution to the failure stress.
-That is, the failure stress is represented as a Johnson distribution, whose parameters are themselves distributions that depend on the quality of the tests.
+In reliability-based design optimization, all uncertainties that are available at the design stage are considered in calculating the reliability of the structure.
+However, the actual aircraft is much safer, because after the design it is customary to engage in vigorous uncertainty reduction activities using various URMs.
+It would be therefore beneficial to include the effects of these planned URMs in the design process.
+It may be even advantageous to design the URMs together with the structure; trading off the cost of more weight against additional tests or more refined analytical simulations.
+It is challenging, though, to model the effect of future URMs in the design process.